 Buy from an exchange

 The third step is buying your cryptocurrency.
-The first purchase will usually involve exchanging fiat currency (such as USD, KRW or EUR) to your chosen cryptocurrency.
+The first purchase will usually involve exchanging fiat currency (such as USD, CAD or EUR) to your chosen cryptocurrency.

 After that, you might find it easier to trade cryptocurrencies for each other.

 Cryptocurrencies are digital tokens that have a value, just like a $10 note is a physical token that happens to have $10 worth of value.